smartchicago/chicagoworksforyou/frontend/src/about/index.md

 #### Can I use your data?

 Yes!
+You may access and use the results of our calculations.
 There is an open API available as well as raw database snapshots.
 Consult the [Chicago Works For You API documentation](https://github.com/smartchicago/chicagoworksforyou/blob/development/doc/API.md) for details on how to query the API and use the results.
+For definitive Chicago 311 data, you should access the [Open311 API](http://dev.cityofchicago.org/docs/api) directly or download [311-related datasets from the City of Chicago Data Portal](https://data.cityofchicago.org/browse?category=Service+Requests).

 ## Open311